andi34/prebuilts_chromium/README.md

 [Source](https://github.com/andi34/chromium_patches/tree/66)

-### Extra Changes on top of official Chromium Source for 64.x & 65.x
+### Extra Changes on top of official Chromium Source for 64.x & 65.x only

 - disable hyperlink auditing by default